Mintimate/DocVitePressOMR/en/guide/importMint.md

 In the previous steps, you have learned how to install the Rime input method.

 In fact, Rime can be configured as any input method, such as Minnan language input method, Wu language input method, Cantonese input method, and so on.
 You can also configure key mappings, such as inputting "ABC" but getting "CBA" or fuzzy pinyin.

 However, all of this might be a bit complex for a new user.
 When exploring Rime's configuration, it is recommended to use pre-configured templates created by others, such as "Wusong Pinyin" or the "Oh-My-Rime" introduced in this article.

+There are two methods for installing:
+- **Manual override installation of configuration files**: After downloading and installing the Rime client, manually download the Oh-my-rime configuration files, move them to the configuration directory, and then redeploy.
+- Installation of Oh-my-rime configuration via Dongfeng Po: Suitable for most desktop Rime clients, with Dongfeng Po configured, you can directly import the Oh-my-rime configuration scheme with one click.

+This section mainly introduces the method of manually overriding and installing configuration files.
+The method using Dongfeng Po will be introduced at the end of the document.

 ## Downloading Oh-My-Rime